Saudi authorities on Ebola watch as millions gather for haj

 “We came from Lagos and went through screening there and again have been tested here in Saudi, so for sure we don’t have anything,” said Abdelsamad Shoudany, a Nigerian doctor standing outside the Grand Mosque in Mecca.

-Inside, huge numbers of people were performing the first of the haj rites, walking around the Kaaba, the black-clad cube toward which the world’s 1.6 billion Muslims face to pray, and which they see as the geographic center of their faith.
+Inside, huge numbers of people were performing the first of the haj rites, walking around the Kaaba, the black-clad cube towards which the world’s 1.6 billion Muslims face to pray, and which they see as the geographic centre of their faith.

 “I’ve waited all my life to come here and honestly I wish to die here, so getting a virus is the last of my fears.
 As you see, I‘m already in a wheelchair,” said Ismail Saleh, a 71-year-old pilgrim from Egypt.